Dieg0Lir4/Implementation-of-Computational-Methods/README.md

 The finished automaton is in the file "evidencia1_2.pl" to be able to use my automaton you will have to use a prolog interpreter.

+To use the automata use this format:

+["rute-to-the-file"].

 To check if a word belongs to the list of previously established words, use the following format:

 word(THE_WORD_YOU_WANT_TO_CHECK).